 Drew Jones, Consultant

-Drew is excited to be a part of the Kidizens team!
+Drew has been working with Kidizens as a consultant for over 3 years.
 Drew is a kindergarten teacher at Synapse.
 He graduated from Radford University in Virginia with a BS in Environmental Biology.
 He has spent much time teaching environmental education to children across the country in Virginia, Mississippi, California and Alaska.
 His passion and dedication toward teaching environmental activism and civic awareness made him a popular teacher with many outdoor education programs.
 In his free time you can find him hiking, longboarding, playing music, running and smiling at the beach and spreading smiles and cheer at Kidizens birthday parties as the main birthday party coordinator!

 Steve Putz, Teacher

 Steve Putz has coached award winning FIRST LEGO League teams since 1999 and has been teaching LEGO robotics, computer programming and animation classes at local schools and summer programs since he founded RoboticsLearning.com in 2002.
 He was a member of the LEGO Mindstorms Developers Program (MDP) and helped test the LEGO Mindstorms NXT product before it was released.
 Steve has a degree in Computer Science from U.C.
 San Diego, did software research at the Xerox Palo Alto Research Center, and has several software patents.